andrewgjohnson/imagegradientrectangle/README.md

 ## Description

-**imagegradientrectangle** is a function that will draw a gradient filled rectangle.
+**imagegradientrectangle** is a function that will draw a gradient filled rectangle on your PHP GD images.

 ## Usage